Neville Laski

 Neville Jonas Laski (18 December 1890 – 24 March 1969) was an English judge and leader of Anglo-Jewry.

 Family

-Laski came from a distinguished family.
-His father was Nathan Laski (1863-1941), a Lithuanian Jewish Manchester cotton merchant and a leader of British Jewry; his mother, Sarah Frankenstein, had married Nathan Laski in 1889.
+Laski's father was Nathan Laski (1863-1941), a Lithuanian Jewish Manchester cotton merchant and a leader of British Jewry; his mother, Sarah Frankenstein, had married Nathan Laski in 1889.
 His younger brother was Harold Laski.

-He married Phina Emily, eldest daughter of Moses Gaster; he had four children, including Marghanita Laski.
+He married Phina Emily, eldest daughter of Moses Gaster.
+They had four children, including Marghanita Laski.